Debt-To-Income Ratio (DTI): What Is It And How Is It Calculated?

 - Personal loan payments

-Certain expenses should be left out of your minimum monthly payment calculation:
+Certain expenses should be left out of your minimum monthly payment calculation including the following:

 - Utility costs